Stories

 Mary

 Mary adopted her nieces after they lost their mum.
 Struggling with the extra cost of uniform and shoes, she turned to the school for help.
-Using funding from Walton Charity, they were able to help Mary kit out her niece ready for her new school.
+Using funding from Walton Charity, they were able to help Mary kit out her niece ready for new school.

 Oliver